Budget Christmas Gifts For Neighbors

 - Stacked hot chocolate snowmen

-Mason jars can include a wide range of gifts that you could give your neighbors.
-Brownie mixes, soups, candy, anything that will fit inside really!
+Mason jars can be used to give a wide range of Christmas gifts to your neighbors.
+Brownie mixes, soups, candy, anything that will fit inside, really!

 Remember when I showed you the tapered candle in a jar of coffee beans I have on my coffee bar?
-That would be something to think about giving them as well.
+That would be a nice, thoughtful thing to consider giving them as well.

 - Lindt Mini Pralines